alberti42/recoll-macos/docs/index.rst

 The processing of metadata attributes for documents (``fields``) is highly configurable.

+.. _RCL.PROGRAM.FILTERS:

 Writing a document input handler
 --------------------------------

    **Note**

    The small programs or pieces of code which handle the processing of the different document types for RCL used to be called ``filters``, which is still reflected in the name of the directory which holds them and many configuration variables.
 They were named this way because one of their primary functions is to filter out the formatting directives and keep the text content.
 However these modules may have other behaviours, and the term ``input handler`` is now progressively substituted in the documentation. ``filter`` is still used in many places though.

 RCL input handlers cooperate to translate from the multitude of input document formats, simple ones as opendocument, acrobat, or compound ones